mikegrudic/make_rankfile/README.md

 # make_rankfile
-So your hybid MPI/OpenMP application isn't assigning thread affinity correctly, and you've tried every automated option.
+So your hybrid MPI/OpenMP application isn't assigning thread affinity correctly, and you've tried every automated option.
 Time for the nuclear option: a rankfile that explicitly tells each MPI rank what cores its OpenMP threads get.

 # Instructions
 To generate your rankfile, run the script in the command line with the following format: